armtarraco/hugo_blog/content/posts/bash-script-to-launch-terminal-farm.md

 +++

 This script opens several tabs in gnome-terminal, selecting different profiles to easyly distinguish them.

 To customize the tab title, go to profile preferences, command tab and choose among replacing or adding to current title.
 I personnaly prefer replacing the title with my own one.

-The sintax each as follows
+The sintax each as follows:

     gnome-terminal -t "<tab-title>" --tab-with-profile=<Profile-name> --working-directory=<working folder path> \